phonominal/potgreplay/README.md

 - The service may be terminated at any point due to hosting

 # Privacy Notice
-- Videos are never stored on the service.
-They are deleted upon returning from the service
+- Videos are never stored on the server that the service is hosted on.
 - By using the app, you agree that you not upload harmful or inappropriate videos.